Apply for IRB Review

-IRB submission is required for all research projects using “human subjects” as defined by Federal Policy.
+IRB submission is required for all research projects using “human subjects” as defined by Federal Regulation (Title 45 Part 46).

 What is “human subjects research”?

-Research is a systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge.
+- Research is systematic investigation, testing, and evaluation, designed to develop or contribute to generalizable knowledge.

 - data through intervention or interaction with the individual, or